Previous post: Bali beaches, monkeys and rice terraces

 After the trek we were hot and sweaty so stopped far away from the croc infested island to jump off the boat and cool off.

-A coupe hours later we landed at Padar island were we jumped off again for a bit of a snorkel before trekking the hill.
+A couple hours later we landed at Padar island were we jumped off again for a bit of a snorkel before trekking the hill.
 I have no idea how many steps but it was hot and a good hike UP.
 Parts of the steps were either not finished, or had broken and the gravel path was slippery.
 The magnificent views at the top were well worth the hot climb.

 By the time we got in the dingy to get back to the boat it was nearing dark and we were treated to a lightning show off in the distance.